Koorye/DePT/README.md

 ----

-# Results
+# Flexibility and Effectiveness

+Our DePT is orthogonal to both prompt tuning and adapter tuning approaches, therefore can improve all of them.

 <div align="center">
   <img src="examples/performance.png" width="40%" />
 </div>

-**Flexibility and Effectiveness of DePT**

-Our DePT is orthogonal to both prompt tuning and adapter tuning approaches, therefore can improve all of them.
+**Base-to-New Generalization Performance**

 ![Base-to-New Generalization](examples/base_to_new_performance.png)